ryan-robinson1/kubectlCommandSim/README.md

 	To change the scale of the pod, call: ./kubectlCmdSim scale podName podScale     ex: ./kubectlCmdSim scale pod1 1

 	To reset every pod status to zero, call: ./kubectlCmdSim reset

+	To query the number of deployment type, call: ./kubectlCmdSim getDeploymentNumber connectorType   ex: ./kubeCtlCmdSim getDeploymentNumber connector